enkidevs/curriculum/General/Networking/redirection-status-codes.md

 ---
 ## Practice

-Which redirection status code does indicate that the resource hasn't been modified?
+Which redirection status code indicates that the resource requested hasn't been modified and a cached version can be used instead?

 ???